VAS/groupBy.js/README.md

 Group an array of objects according to a common key

 ##About
-Groups objects in an array according to a specific key, merging identical fields, or creating an array of differing fields.
-It ignores non-object elements and concatenates arrays on merge.
+Easily group an array of objects according to a common key.
+No duplication of identical fields, and automatic array creation when fields with the same key clash.
+It ignores non-object elements and concatenates arrays in fields on merge.

 ##Example
 Let's say you have an array of objects: